 The Canon PIXMA MG3620 has a disappointing cartridge system.
-It has only one black and one colored cartridge, and it doesn't print very many pages of either black or color.
-However, if you're always printing stacks of papers, you can buy high-yield cartridges that should extend the page yield.
+It has only one black and one color cartridge, and it doesn't yield many pages of either black or color.
+Fortunately, there are two high-yield versions of the cartridges available which should last you longer, though we haven't tested them.
 If you don't require color printing and just need a high black page yield, check out the Xerox B210/DNI.

 You can also use third-party cartridges in this printer, although it might void your warranty.

-Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.
+Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you may still need to replace it eventually.

 The Canon PIXMA MG3620 has good photo printing quality.
-While the colors are slightly over-saturated and there's a bit of banding in the gray scale, this printer still produces good detail.
+While the colors are slightly oversaturated, and there's a bit of banding in gray areas, this printer still produces good detail.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

 The Canon MG3620 is a wireless printer with mediocre connectivity features.
-You won't be able to physically connect it to your router, or use it with Bluetooth or Wi-Fi Direct.
-This printer also doesn't have any external storage support, so you won't be able to plug in your flash drive or SD card and print from there.
-However, if you use Apple Products, you'll be able to seamlessly AirPrint.
-Android users will also be able to use Mopria for mobile printing.
-If you want a printer that generates its own Wi-Fi, making it easier to connect to wirelessly, check out the HP DeskJet Plus 4155.
+It doesn't have an Ethernet port, Bluetooth support, or Wi-Fi direct.
+You also can't print directly off a USB thumb drive or SD card.
+If you want a printer that generates its own Wi-Fi, check out the HP DeskJet Plus 4155.
 Likewise, if you want a printer with a Bluetooth connection, check out the Canon PIXMA TS6420.

 The Canon PIXMA MG3620 is a simple, entry-level printer from Canon's lineup.
-Designed for affordability, it lacks a lot of the features more commonly found in other Canon models.
-It doesn't have a display screen or offer as many scanning features such as automatic document feeding or duplex scanning found on other printers, such as the Canon PIXMA TR4520.
-Also see our recommendations for the best wireless printers, the best all-in-one printers, and the best inkjet printers.
+Designed for affordability, it lacks a lot of the features more commonly found on other Canon models.
+It doesn't have a display screen or offer as many scanning features, such as automatic document feeding or duplex scanning found on other printers like the Canon PIXMA TR4520.
+For other options, see our recommendations for the best wireless printers, the best all-in-one printers, and the best inkjet printers.

 Overall, the Canon PIXMA MG3620 performs significantly better than the HP ENVY 5055.
-The MG3620 can yield a lot more black and color pages than the ENVY 5055, so it ends up being much cheaper in the long run since you don't have to replace the ink cartridges as often.
-The MG3620 also prints faster overall and it prints better-looking photos, but it doesn't have as many connectivity options as the ENVY 5055.
+The Canon can yield many more black and color pages, so it ends up being much cheaper in the long run since you don't have to replace the ink cartridges as often.
+The Canon also prints faster overall and produces better-looking photos, but it doesn't have as many connectivity options as the HP.

 The Canon PIXMA MG3620 is better overall than the HP DeskJet Plus 4155.
 The Canon has a much higher page yield, so printing is more cost-effective over time.
-It also has better photo printing quality and the Canon PRINT Inkjet/SELPHY app allows you to print more types of files.
-However, the HP has much better color accuracy and a sheetfed scanner.
+It also has better photo printing quality, and the Canon PRINT Inkjet/SELPHY app allows you to print more types of files.
+However, the HP has much better color accuracy, Wi-Fi Direct, and a sheetfed scanner.

 The Xerox B210/DNI and the Canon PIXMA MG3620 are two very different printers.
-If you want to print only in black and white, with a low cost-per-print and quick printing speed, then the Xerox is the better option.
-However, if you want to print in color and have the ability to scan documents, then the Canon would make more sense.
+If you want to print only in black and white, with a low cost-per-print and quick printing speed, then Xerox is the better option.
+However, if you want to print in color and have the ability to scan documents, then the Canon would be the better choice.